 This is the first knife to ever have a clip put on the handle.
 Clip it to your belt, your hat, your shoelaces, your eyebrow ring!
 It revolutionized the quick release feature, with either a thumb hole or a stud for smooth single-handed release.

 There’s no shortage of pocket knife manufacturers, but here is a compiled list of where to find the best ones in 2020, according to Outdoor Gear Lab.

 Great Gift Idea

-We already know that pocket knives are an object of great sentimental value.
+We already know that a pocket knife is an object of great sentimental value.
 Maybe its owner would appreciate a little engraved addition to an existing one, or the final step on a thoughtful gift.
-This can be accomplished on the blade, or the handle.
+This can be accomplished on the blade or the handle.
 Here are some places that will engrave your pocket knives.

 What is considered a pocket knife?
 What defines it?

 Pocket knives are blades that fold into their handle and range from 2-6 inches.